Avante-Vangard/AV-MidiMacros/ReadMe.md

 ### [tldr]

-The midimacros.bsh file is a bash script that (should) run on any Linux computer with X or Wayland running that has alsa installed, detect all your midi devices, and provide keystrokes and other actions that are defined (and permanently compiled into the script) in the midimacros-IDE.fods file.
+The midimacros.sh file is a bash script that (should) run on any Linux computer with X or Wayland running that has alsa installed, detect all your midi devices, and provide keystrokes and other actions that are defined (and permanently compiled into the script) in the midimacros-IDE.fods file.
 Running from within Wayland is not tested, but it is expected that it will have less success working across the entire computer than when run from X.  The .fods is "flat opendocument spreadsheet", and will open in LibreOffice, or REALLY old versions of OpenOffice (as in when Sun took the project over old.)
 "Flat" means it's really just a big .xml file you can view with a text browser too.
 I use this for storing on github even though LibreOffice makes zillions of changes internally every time you press a key.

 The midimacros-IDE has code generating tabs for all MIDI keys on channel zero, and random events that align with controllers I own.
 It also has these mapped on several tabs to use or print for reference, and a tab to copy new executable script if you want to customize the key layout.